Modular Multi-Rotors: From Quadrotors to Fully-Actuated Aerial Vehicles: Problem Statement

-is a $6\times4n$ matrix that maps the input forces into the total wrench in $\{S\}$ which decouples the local force and torque generated by the propellers; and ${}^{S}\!\boldsymbol{R}_{ij} = {}^{S}\!\boldsymbol{R}_{M_i}{}^{M_i}\!\boldsymbol{R}_{j}$.
-The design matrix is also known as the \emph{decoupling} matrix.
-In traditional multi-rotor vehicles, this matrix is fixed after building the robot.
+is a $6\times4n$ \emph{design matrix} that maps the input forces into the total wrench in $\{S\}$; and ${}^{S}\!\boldsymbol{R}_{ij} = {}^{S}\!\boldsymbol{R}_{i}{}^{i}\boldsymbol{R}_{j}$.
+The design matrix is also known as the \emph{allocation} matrix~\cite{9214065}.
+In traditional multirotor vehicles, this matrix is fixed after building the robot.
 In our case, this matrix can change depending on the module configuration.
+The dynamics of the structure can be described using the Lagrangian for robot motion~\cite{Murray1994AMI,194594} as